silverstripe/cwp/docs/en/01_Working_with_projects/01_Setting_up_your_project.md

 ## Troubleshooting

-*Q: I cannot run "git remote add". git says: "fatal: remote origin already exists"*
+*Q: I can't run "git remote add". git says: "fatal: remote origin already exists"*

 A: If you've installed via the cwp-installer package and answered "no" the the question if the repository should be removed, the git remote named "origin" still exists and points at its git repository.
 You have two options: